carrierlxk/AGNN/README.md

 The pretrained weight can be download from [GoogleDrive](https://drive.google.com/open?id=1w4hWVC7ZTTVDJCQN6-vOVLY9JLJCru7G).

-**For instance-level zero-shot VOS (multiple instances):** the authors claim that  **We hope the reviewer will not punish us because we have introduced the GPM module in order to improve DeAOT's efficiency.
-We just believe this will contribute to the VOS community further. **

-Wow, firstly, I have never punished any ones.
-I just give my comments objectively.
-Secondly, why do you just believe this will contribute to the VOS community further?
-Is this an overclaim?
-This work still follows the AOT [58] framework.
-The generalization ability of the proposed method has not been proved.
-Also, the performance promotion compared to AOT is moderate.
+**For instance-level zero-shot VOS (multiple instances):**

 1. Download DAVIS-2017 dataset and run the object level zero-shot VOS for each video.
 In this way, we can obtain the object-level mask for each frame.

 2. Download the code of PWCNet from [here](https://github.com/sniklaus/pytorch-pwc) and compute the optical flow for each video.